-Join WeScreenplay for our first Cocktails & Conversation of 2021!
-This is a casual virtual series where we sit down with some of our esteemed contest Jurors to chat about their journeys in the industry, specifics of the business, and advice they have for writers.
+Join WeScreenplay for Cocktails & Conversation!
+This is a casual virtual series where we sit down with some of our esteemed contest industry partners to chat about their journeys in the entertainment industry, specifics of the business, and advice they have for writers.
 Grab your favorite libation and plop down in front of your computer to attend this live-streaming event!

 Join WeScreenplay for ACTIONS FOR POSITIVE CHANGE, an ongoing virtual series where we explore specific ways to amplify diversity and inclusion in screenwriting.
 With accomplished guests who can speak directly from experience, we’ll examine the history that has resulted in underrepresentation, discuss visions for the future of Hollywood, ask speakers for their challenges to the industry at large, and close each conversation with concrete steps YOU can take to help move the needle.

 These topics may be challenging at times, but we hope you’ll bring your ideas, personal insights, and willingness to grow as we hold space for these essential conversations.
 Together, we can help foster a more inclusive entertainment industry and elevate our craft at the same time.

 Join us on Friday, September 4th from 4-5pm PDT for

 “Embracing the Nuanced Latinx Experience”

 Our guest speakers: